 Before going further, let's review three very similar, yet very distinctive native Louisiana rice-based cuisine.
 Rice is an essential ingredient of all three and no doubt it worked it's way into the local cuisine because it has been produced in Louisiana and East Texas dating back to the mid 1800's.

 A thick or thin, soup/stew featuring a variety of shellfish, sausage, poultry, meats and served with white rice.
 Roux, of French origin, is a mixture of equal parts flour.
 Roux, okra and filé powder are all traditional historical components of gumbo, but okra and filé powder are not necessarily included in modern recipes.
-Gumbo is the outcome of an infusion of cultures, including French colonial settlers, African slaves and Choctaw Native Americans, who used filé powder to flavor and thicken gumbo.
+Gumbo is the outcome of an infusion of cultures, including French, African, and Choctaw Native Americans, who used filé powder to flavor and thicken gumbo.
 The name "gumbo" is said to be derived from "ki ngombo" (shortened to "gombo") the West African name for okra and it is also believed there is influence from the Choctaw word for okra, "kombo."

 A rice pilaf with tomatoes and a variety of meat, seafood/shellfish and poultry.
 Jambalaya was developed in New Orleans by Spanish colonial settlers as a version of paella, but tomatoes were substituted in place of the traditional saffron, which wasn't readily available in the region.

 A thick roux-based sauce featuring just one type of shellfish, usually crawfish or shrimp and served over rice.
 Etouffe, which means "smothered" in French, has origins dating to a New Orleans hotel in the early 1920's.

 Evolution of Gumbo